 Remember, use hobbies sparingly and only when they strengthen your application!

-9. Proofread Your Resume
+Step 9: Proofread Your Resume

-To increase compatibility, our experts advise saving your resume as a PDF unless a specific file type is requested.
-PDFs can be opened on any device regardless of the operating system and cannot be tampered with
+PDFs are ATS-friendly, can be opened on any device regardless of the operating system, and cannot be tampered with.

+Avoid using complex formats that may confuse ATS systems and hurt your chances.
 Always double-check job postings for file format requirements!

 Key Takeaways